SolaceLabs/pq-demo/README.md

 The demo consists of 5 main components:

-- PQPublisher: a Guaranteed messaging publishing application that
+- **PQPublisher**: a Guaranteed messaging application that publishes messages containing keys and sequence numbers to a specified topic.
+The runner of the demo (YOU) will ensure that the queue used in the demo has the appropriate topic subscription on it.
+For example, if publishing on topic `a/b/c`, the queue should have a matching subscription such as `a/>`, `a/*/c`, or `*/b/>`.

-- PQSubscriber:
+- **PQSubscriber**: a Guaranteed messaging application that will bind to the queue name specified on the command line (whether a partitioned queue, exclusive queue, or regular non-exclusive queue), and listen for demo messages specifically from the PQPublisher application.
+It keeps track of all keys that it has seen, and all the sequence numbers for those keys and echos an issues to the console and log file.
+Both the Subscribers and the OrderChecker (below) use a `Sequencer` class to maintain this infomation.

-- OrderChecker: a "backend" process that is meant to listen to all of the outputs of the PQSubscribers and verify the overall/global order of the data being put out.
+- **OrderChecker**: a "backend" process that is meant to listen to all of the outputs of the PQSubscribers and verify the overall/global order of the data being put out.
+This is simulating a database or processing gateway, and is to ensure that even during client application failures or consumer scaling, that global/total order is still maintained.

-- StatefulControl: a utility that
+**The biggest/worst issue is if the `Sequencer` sees a gap, where a message on a particular key arrives but the previous sequence number on the same key has not yet.**

-- The HTML / JS dashboard: this GUI display provides a real-time view of the queue of interest and any connected clients.
+- **StatefulControl**: an optional utility that listens to all Control topics and maintains the current demo configuration state.
+This allows "late joiners" or applications that connect later to find out the appropriate configuration.

+- **The HTML / JS dashboard**: this GUI display provides a real-time view of the queue of interest and any connected clients.
 It is

 ## Building